TrudAX/denistrunin-blog/src/posts/integration-services/index.md

 Body raw
 {
-    _contract : {"CompanyId":"USMF","DelaySeconds":1,"SalesId":"001036"}
+    "_contract": {"CompanyId":"USMF","DelaySeconds":1,"SalesId":"001036"}
 }

 ```

 ## Summary

-External integration framework provides the following benefits for service development:
+The External Integration framework offers the following benefits for service development:

-- Standard output contact with workload and errors flag
+- A standard output contract that includes workload statistics and error flags.
-- Automatic exceptions handling
+- Automatic exception handling.
-- Several logging options
+- Flexible logging options.

-All used classes can be found on [GitHub](https://github.com/TrudAX/XppTools/tree/master/DEVTutorial/DEVExternalIntegrationSamples) and can be used as a starting point for your own integrations.
+All the classes discussed can be found on [GitHub](https://github.com/TrudAX/XppTools/tree/master/DEVTutorial/DEVExternalIntegrationSamples) and serve as a great starting point for your own integrations.

-I hope you find this information useful.
-As always, if you see any improvements, suggestions, or have questions about this work, don't hesitate to contact me.
+I hope you found this post helpful.
+As always, if you have any suggestions for improvements or questions regarding this implementation, please don't hesitate to reach out.